damicodedotpy/app_insurance/README.md

 4. March 27th 2023: Styles has been applied to the business form.
 Now it should be applied on the rest of forms (Units, Insurance, Business & Insurance). ----> Completed

 5. March 29th 2023: I got to fix the mess I made in the render code line 69 of the home.html.
 I have to style properly the database_response.
-Everything is working, just looks like a...
+Everything is working, just looks like a... ----> Completed

+6. March 30th 2023: Fix the 'checker' method renderized with @blp.app_template_filter() in the Business routes module 'cause is not workin when the endpoint's response is a string.
+Line 89 of the home.html